Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ### Serialize interfaces in open polymorphic hierarchies

-You can't annotate interfaces with `@Serializable` because interfaces use [`PolymorphicSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-polymorphic-serializer/) by default.
+You can't annotate interfaces with `@Serializable`.
+Kotlin serialization treats interfaces as polymorphic, using [`PolymorphicSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-polymorphic-serializer/) as their serializer by default.

 To use an interface as the base type in open polymorphic serialization, mark the classes that implement it with `@Serializable` and register them in a `SerializersModule`: